Audi A6 Avant estate - Engines, drive & performance

 No A6 Avant offers a lot of feel through its steering, but less weight over its front wheels means the front-wheel-drive 40 TDI also feels lighter and more nimble, and the A6 range as a whole handles better than its predecessor.
 Indeed, from behind the wheel it feels more athletic than you'd ever expect a traditional estate car to bet.
 Driving enthusiasts will still find it a little less engaging than a BMW 5 Series Touring, but it's now a much closer fight.

-The A6 Avant is also available with two petrol engines, badged 45 TFSI and 55 TFSI.
-Just like the diesels, the line-up consists of a four-cylinder 2.0-litre engine and a six-cylinder 3.0-litre engine, which produce 242bhp and 335bhp respectively.
-0-62mph times of 6.2 and 5.3 seconds impress - the latter is faster than many hot hatches - but the downside is that these engines are thirstier than their diesel counterparts.
+The A6 Avant is also available with three petrol engines, badged 40 TFSI, 45 TFSI and 55 TFSI.
+Just like the diesels, the line-up consists of a four-cylinder 2.0-litre engine, with outputs of 201bhp and 261bhp, and a six-cylinder 3.0-litre engine with 335bhp.
+0-62mph times of 7.5, 6.2 and 5.3 seconds impress - the latter is faster than many hot hatches - but the downside is that these engines are thirstier than their diesel counterparts.